dpretet/bster/doc/functional_spec.md

 ### Insert token

 1. Check memory is not full.
 If full return the appropriate status code.
-2. Check genesis is used, if not use its address and go to `Step 3`, else go to `Step 4`
+2. Check root is used, if not use its address and go to `Step 3`, else go to `Step 4`
-3. If use genesis block, simply store the token and go back `Step 1`
+3. If use root block, simply store the token and go back `Step 1`
-4. Read genesis block and compare its token's value to insert:
+4. Read root block and compare its token's value to insert:
     - If new token is smaller, store left child address and continue to `Step 5`
     - If new token is biggest, store right child address and continue to `Step 5`
 5. Read next block address and compare its token's value to insert.